Nipple Confusion in Babies

 Will Nipple Confusion Affect My Baby?

 Conclusion: Remember that nipple confusion does not affect your baby directly.
-However, b If the above guidelines don’t resolve the problem of nipple confusion in your baby, consult an expert.
+However, If the above guidelines don’t resolve the problem of nipple confusion in your baby, consulting an expert is recommended without any further delay.